Active Calculus (Boelkins)

 This course offers personalized support for each student.

-This is an online homework companion to Active Calculus.
-It comprises hundreds of algorithmic problems carefully organized into problem sets mapped to textbook sections.
+This online user-contributed homework course comprises of algorithmic problems carefully organized into problem sets mapped to textbook sections.
 Use this course as-is, or customize at any level.
-You can mix-and-match problems from other catalog courses, add problems from the Edfinity problem repository, or write your own.
+You can mix-and-match problems from other user-contributed courses, add problems from the user-contributed problem repository, or write your own problems.

 How to use this course